Sacramento-San Joaquin Delta Levees

 Delta levees are distinguished from river levees in that they are constantly holding back water, making them more comparable to dams.
 Unlike dams, however, Delta levees were not constructed with strict engineering standards to withstand the constant pressure of water from the daily cycle of tides, wind and boat wakes.

 Once complete, the levees are maintained by local agencies and periodically inspected by the Corps.
 Non-project levees, comprising 65 percent of Delta levees, are those constructed and maintained by island landowners or local reclamation districts.
 These levees are generally built to an agricultural standard and are typically less stable than project levees.
-The levees, which hold back large amounts of water, act almost as dams and similarly are constantly under pressure.

 On many Delta islands, the levee foundations are composed of the same peat soil formed by the marsh’s original vegetation.
 This organic soil is rich in nutrients, but it oxidizes (vaporizes quickly), resulting in as much as 1.5 inches of soil loss per year.
 Oxidation, combined with compaction and settling, is known as subsidence—a critical problem because the process puts additional stress on levees.